mauriciovasquezbernal/kubecon-na-2025/labs/03-creating-your-own-gadget/README.md

 Since we want to observe everything regarding opening a file, we first need to create an `eBPF` program.
 These are small little programs run inside the kernel, without modifying it.
 We are writing them in C (with restrictions).
-You can start by copying this template:
+You can start by copying this template into a file named `program.bpf.c`:

 ```c
 // Kernel types definitions